Frevo music, hilarious costumes and native Brazilian style

 RECIFE, BRAZIL: When it comes to the Brazil Carnival, Rio de Janeiro is up for some stiff competition from the city of Recife.
 This city north east in Brazil is internationally famous for Carnival celebrations and the World’s largest street party.
 So, if you want to experience real carnival spirit, be there in February.
 Remember, Frevo is the music – in Recife samba is not the big deal.

-When The Drums Fall Silent.
 Another spectacular event is The Night of the Silent Drums that takes place at Praça Terco in Recife.
 The centre turns into a mini Africa where the drums beat to the rhythms of the samba, afoxe, maracatus, and reggae, getting more and more intense as midnight approaches.
-At the stroke of midnight, the drums fall silent in tribute to the town’s ancestors, followed by a prayer offered by the priestess of Umbanda, the Afro-Brazilian religion.
+At midnight, drums fall silent in tribute to the town’s ancestors, followed by a prayer offered by the priestess of Umbanda.
 This is a great sight to watch as the locals lift up their hands in gratitude to their god.

 If you want to be in the midst of the largest crowd in Brazil Carnival, then Recife is the place to be.
 The parade begins from the historic Recife landmark, Forte das Cinco Pontas.
 A huge statue of a rooster making its way down the streets of Old Recife.
 Everyone is welcome to join the crowds dancing to the frevo played by bands or trios elétricos set atop trucks.
 Although costumes are not mandatory, it is always good to keep up with the tradition.
 For those who like to watch, there are mezzanine boxes or camarotes set up along Avenida Guararapes purchasing tickets.